 Frequently Asked Questions

-What is Airbnb's core business model?
+What is Airbnb's business model?

 What are Airbnb's main revenue sources?

-The majority of revenue comes from host and guest service fees on lodging bookings, supplemented by experiences and other travel services.
-TTM revenue reached $12.65 billion with 17.9% year-over-year growth, reflecting strong recovery in travel demand.
+Revenue comes mainly from host and guest service fees on lodging bookings, plus growing contributions from experiences and long-term stays.
+TTM revenue reached $12.65B with 17.9% YoY quarterly growth, and no dividend is paid (yield null).

-What competitive advantages does Airbnb hold?
+What competitive advantages does Airbnb have?

 What are the key risks for ABNB investors?